Torque (film): Plot

-The film begins with two cars racing in the middle of the desert.
-Biker Cary Ford (Martin Henderson) pulls up on his motorcycle and tries to pass them.
-He finally does so and stops at a diner owned by his ex-girlfriend Shane (Monet Mazur).
-There are pictures all over the wall of Ford and Shane back when they were together.
-Ford takes one of the pictures.
-He then goes back outside and the two street racers who didn't let him pass arrive.
-The three get into a fight but Ford beats up both of them before letting them go.

-Next Ford meets up with his two best friends Dalton (Jay Hernandez) and Val (Will Yun Lee) and as they take a ride back to town to a motorcycle party, they encounter a black biker gang called the Reapers, consisting of Trey (Ice Cube) the leader and his brother Junior (Fredro Starr), who threaten Ford after getting into a scuffle with the latter.
+Biker Cary Ford stops at a diner owned by his ex-girlfriend Shane.
+Later, Ford meets up with his best friends Dalton and Val.
+En route to a motorcycle party, they encounter the Reapers, a biker gang consisting of leader Trey and his brother Junior, who get into a scuffle with Ford.

-Ford sees Shane and the two begin conversing, with Shane saying that she is mad that Ford left.
-A biker gang called the Hellions pulls up which includes Henry James (Matt Schulze) the leader, his girlfriend China (Jaime Pressly) and his right-hand man Luther (Max Beesley).
-Henry is pissed at Ford for stealing his bikes (which contain drugs) while Ford offers a little pithy comeback in return.
-Henry gives Ford an ultimatum till sun down to return the bikes.
+At the party, Ford sees Shane, who is mad that he left.
+Biker gang the Hellions then pulls up.
+It includes leader Henry James, his girlfriend China and his right-hand man Luther.
+Henry is irate at Ford for stealing his bikes (which contain crystal meth).
+He gives Ford an ultimatum until sundown to return the bikes.

-Ford and his friends arrive at a nightclub where tons of biker gangs hang out.
-The three gangs run into each other and cause a big brawl.
-A scared Junior runs into the bathroom to find the Hellions there.
-Junior apologizes to Henry for not being able to pay him back for a botched drug deal (which Trey refused to allow earlier) and begs Henry to give him some time to work it out.
-Henry refuses and kills Junior by strangling him to death with a bike chain.
-Ford, Shane and the two friends go back to a motel to spend the night, where Ford and Shane normalize their relationship a bit.
+That night, Ford and his friends arrive at a nightclub where biker gangs hang out.
+The three gangs run into each other and cause a brawl.
+Scared, Junior runs into the bathroom to find the Hellions there.
+Junior apologizes to Henry for being unable to pay him back for a botched drug deal (which Trey refused to allow earlier) and begs Henry to give him time to work it out.
+Henry instead kills Junior.
+Ford, Shane and the two friends then spend the night at a motel.